Guest communication

 Yes.
 The same check-in message structure works for Airbnb and Booking.com stays when you want a consistent guest arrival process.

-What should I include in a airbnb check in message?
+What should I include in a Airbnb check-in message?

 Include the decision the guest needs, the timing, and the next step.
 For Airbnb check-in, the key detail is: give arrival time, access method, address cues, and the guide link in one calm note.

-Should I automate a airbnb check in message?
+Should I automate a Airbnb check-in message?

 Yes for repeatable timing and standard answers.
 Keep room for a personal reply when the guest has a special request or something operational has changed.